interagent/http-api-design/README.md

 }
 ```

-These timestamps may not make sense for some resources, in which case
+These timestamps may not make sense for some resources, in which case they are omitted.
-they can be omitted.

-#### Use UTC times formatted in ISO8601
+#### UTC times formatted in ISO8601

-Accept and return times in UTC only.
-Render times in ISO8601 format,
+The API accepts and returns times in UTC only.
+Times are rendered in ISO8601 format,
 e.g.:

 ```
 "finished_at": "2012-01-01T12:00:00Z"
 ```

-#### Nest foreign key relations
+#### Nested foreign key relations

-Serialize foreign key references with a nested object, e.g.:
+Foreign key references are serialized with a nested object, e.g.:

 ```javascript
 {